px585px/ffmpeg_batch.sh/README.md

-#### Example: bash FFbatch.sh -i ~/Videos -o ~/Videos/Edited -e mov -x mp4 -f '-vn'

-#### Options:
-    -i     Specify INPUT folder.
+#### Example: ./FFbatch.sh -any -ffmprg -flags -you -want -to -use

+#### the script will then ask you to privide some info :
+         Specify INPUT folder (if not Specified will it will select the current folder).
-    -o     Specify OUTPUT folder (if not Specified will save media files in thier original location).
+         Specify OUTPUT folder (if not Specified will save media files in their original location).
-    -e     Specify the INPUT media filetype extension.
+         Specify the INPUT media filetype extension.
-    -x     Specify the OUTPUT media filetype extension.
+         Specify the OUTPUT media filetype extension.
-    -f     Specify any FFMPEG flags that you may use (they must be between quotes '').
-    -h     Print this Help massege.